Estonia © TausP.

 The low, largely flat landscape is also dotted with relics of Estonia's medieval glory, when the Teutonic knights reigned supreme and built castles which are now left as decaying hulks, testament to the wealth of traders who used the country's ports.
 The main port, Tallinn (still the capital city today), was part of the mighty Hanseatic League in the 13th century.

 Its medieval prosperity has given the romantic city a wealth of attractions for modern-day tourists to explore.
 Historical and natural attractions are only one reason why Estonia is experiencing an upsurge in tourism.
 Access is another, as the country is sandwiched between east and west Europe, and is easily reached from the south as well.
-All in all, it offers fresh and unspoilt opportunities for those who enjoy the Nordic experience.
+Fresh and unspoilt opportunities to enjoy the Nordic experience await visitors.

 Become our Estonia Travel Expert